by Bob Enyart

 Misconception 2: Measurement of time equals time itself.
 It doesn't.
 Simply pointing out this nearly ubiquitous error should suffice to correct it.
 Secular folks and believers alike frequently assume this non-sequitur with Christians suggesting that there could be no time prior to the Earth's orbit or its rotation.
 Their confusion equates to the claim that if man possessed no ruler then there could be no length, or no scale there could be no gravity, or no speedometer then no velocity, so no clock, no time.
 Thoughtlessness abounds.
 The measurement of something does not equate to the thing itself and (as pointed out since at least 1885 by the Rev. J. J. Smith's Duration as Applied to God) neither does the ability or lack thereof to measure something equate to the thing itself.

 Misconception 3: Time flows toward the future.
 Time's arrow is almost universally described as pointing from the past to the future such that the current of time flows forward.
 Of course this is a metaphor, yet the direction of this arrow is wrong.
 The truth is the reverse.
 For to whatever extent we may speak of time flowing, say, as a river, then to that extent time flows from the future into the past, from its source into the depths.
 The current of time brings the future into the present and the present into the past.
 For, which is more likely to be flowing suspended perfectly in time, a fjord or the future?
 A pebble or the past?
 Regarding rivers, men build anchors and docks to resist their flow.
 Other objects though, like bubbles and twigs, readily float along with the current.
 Regarding time, what is it that resists its flow, and what rides in its current?
 Dates, for example, ride the current of time keeping pace perfectly with its flow.
 Tomorrow's date, yielding no resistance, suspended perfectly in time, readily moves with the current and will eventually arrive not at a point further into the future but being carried by time will eventually arrive at the present and then recede into the past.
 An entire book written on the topic, Coveney and Highfield's atheistic Arrow of Time, inaccurately speaks of "time's forward movement."
 Christian philosopher Ryan Mullins in his fascinating book, The End of the Timeless God, published in 2016 by Oxford University Press, describes the "A-Theory" writing that time "is constantly moving forward."
 Merriam-Webster defines time as a continuum "from past through present to future".
 Incorrectly men assume that the current of time sweeps us from birth to death, which would be moving us toward the future.
 But more accurately, the current of time eventually sweeps our entire earthly lives into the past.
 Time does not carry our birth forward into the future, nor (as it might if time flowed forward) does it forever postpone our physical death pushing it later and later.
 Rather, "I" am like a floating buoy anchored to the river bed bobbing and resisting the flow of time.
 Mullins writes of "endurantism" and uses the common phrase, "persist through time".
 An astronaut does not persist through his spaceship but he persists through space, which, as he travels is gradually receding behind him.
 Thus time is not carrying us, but we are persisting through it.
 The carrying capacity of a river's current, how much sediment it can transport in suspension, depends upon the current's speed.
 Considering everything that exists, both physical and spiritual, the incorrect view of time flowing forward suggests an absurdity.
 For if time were actually flowing forward, it would need to have its own carrying capacity.
 Time would then have to possess whatever features were necessary to transport every physical particle and every spiritual entity, temporally forward.
 Or, every physical particle and spiritual entity would have to possess whatever features were necessary to hold onto time as it carried them.
 Either way, that's quite an onus to put on something as ethereal as time.
 Rather, the passage of time pleases Ockham.
 No carrying or latching required, time simply flows backward, bypassing all.
 Contrast then "events" to people and objects anchored to resist the flow.
 Events are not similarly anchored.
 Defenseless to the flow of time, as so much sediment suspended in a current, events are whisked into the past.
+An event belongs first to the future, then to the present, and finally to the past.
 In this sense, things can resist the flow of time but events cannot.
 Consider also markers to moments in time.
 Temporal markers lack physical mass and spiritual existence.
 So they flow perfectly with the current of time.
 Thus on the day of this writing, the date of January 1, 2020 is in the future, floating toward the present, caught up as it is perfectly in the current of time.
 That date will eventually reach the present and then, as age piles on top of age, greatly recede with the flow of time carrying it forever further and further into the distant past.
 Though nearly ubiquitous, the misperception that "times flows forward" bringing us into the future is not harmless.
 Here tautologies abound.
 The murkier the water the less transparent it is.
 And the less accurately we think about time the more erroneous our understanding.
 For those who unwittingly view time as having a carrying capacity (bringing us into the future) may be hindered from perceiving the impossibility of time travel, may resist presentism (that the present is all that exists), and may harbor other confusions about the nature of time itself.
 In reality, we resist the flow of time and live forever and only, as does God, in the present.
 Which brings us to the best definition: Time is the beginningless, endless, present, continuous, irreversible future to past dimension of change.

 Misconception 4: God cannot cross an actual infinity: Because it would take infinitely long to cross an infinity, many philosophers claim that not even God could cross an infinity.
 Thus, they claim if He lived "in time", then regardless of how long He has existed, the Lord Himself could never reach any particular point in time, let alone reach "the present", because He would have to cross an infinity to arrive at this (or that) moment.